 During the COVID-19 pandemic, Goleta Valley Library asked UCSB Classics Graduate students to contribute clips of Greek Myth stories to add to the Library’s resources for children.
 You can learn more about this initiative and about Olga’s video recording from Yung In Chae’s children’s book “Goddess Power: A Kids’ Book of Greek and Roman Mythology: 10 Empowering Tales of Legendary Women” on the Goleta Valley Library website and Facebook page.

 In 2019, Olga participated in the Graduate Student Teaching Symposium and presented on “Fostering a Community of Learning-Creative Methods to Engage Students.”
-Watch Olga’s presentation, along with the other presentations.

 Watch Olga’s Fall 2020 Public Humanities Graduate Fellows Program Capstone Presentation: